pebakery/pebakery-docs/Commands/Registry/RegCopy.md

 The Windows registry allows the use of wildcard characters (? \*) in key names (eg. _HKLM\Software\PEBakery*?_ or _HKLM\Software\My*Registry?Key_).
 Keep this in mind when using the `WILDCARD` flag and limit the scope of your search as much as possible in order to avoid unintended results.

+**Important:** `RegCopy` does not duplicate the security attributes of the keys and values that it copies.
+Rather, all security attributes in the destination key are the default attributes.

 ## Related

 [RegHiveLoad](./RegHiveLoad.md), [RegHiveUnload](./RegHiveUnload.md)